milanofthe/Interactive_BodePlot/README.md

 ![bode](https://user-images.githubusercontent.com/105657697/210376900-c4fba7df-72c5-47a4-bd38-634ba15579ce.PNG)

 ## Functionality
 Place poles $p_k$ (red crosses) by leftclicking and zeros $z_k$ (blue circles) by rightclicking in the complex plane on the left.
 "R" resets the poles and zeros.
-The right side shows the bode plot (magnitude in dB and phase in deg) of the resulting system transfer function
+The right side shows the bode plot (magnitude in dB and phase in deg) of the resulting system transfer function:

 $$ H(j\omega) = \frac{(j\omega - z_0)(j\omega - z_1)\cdots(j\omega - z_m)}{(j\omega - p_0)(j\omega - p_1)\cdots(j\omega - p_n)} $$

+Complex poles an zeros always appear in conjugate pairs.
+Hover and click over the poles/zeros to move them around.
+Poles and zeros that overlap, eliminate each other.
+Poles and zeros also snap to the axes.

 ## Demo